mozey/config/README.md

     source ${HOME}/.conf.sh

-Use the alias to toggle env
+Use the func to toggle env

     conf